This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 Type Information Registration

-In fact, we need to generate a corresponding Type structure for each type to store its information, so that it can be accessed correctly.
-This functionality is handled by the type_of function mentioned earlier.
+In fact, we need to generate a corresponding Type struct for each type to store its information, so that it can be accessed correctly.
+This functionality is handled by the type_of function mentioned above.

 template <typename T>